 To more accurately measure employee engagement, it’s worth combining feedback from multiple sources such as:

 - Anonymous suggestion boxes

-- Skip-level meetings to foster transparency
+- Skip-level meetings

-For more on running successful surveys, check out An Easy Guide To Employee Surveys (With Questions), and for detailed tips on improving engagement in your organization, read The Y Factor: How To Successfully Increase Employee Engagement.
+For more on running successful surveys, check out An Easy Guide To Employee Surveys (With Questions), and for detailed advice on improving engagement in your organization, read The Y Factor: How To Successfully Increase Employee Engagement.